TheNushu/RSA_Alg_Labs/Implementation.md

 ## Use of Language Models

 I have used the help of chat gpt 4 throughout the project.
 Most details are in the beginning of each weekly report, but I have used it in the beginning as a code reviewer and with help in debugging.
 By the end of the course, through feedback from labtool I stopped using it for logic/reasoning questions.
-This proved to slow me down, but I can already see that it makes me improve faster as a programmer.
+This proved to slow me down, but I can already see that it made me improve as a programmer.

 I have also used chat gpt 4 to write boiler plate code, and some prompts of the form "please rewrite this function to include `some format instruction`".